ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/subscription-task.markdown

    * Client URI - the identifier of the subscription worker subscribed to this task.
    * Connection strategy - determines the workers connection strategy.
-   * Change vector for next batch - the change vector of the last document in the batch that will be sent next.
+   * Change vector for next batch - the change vector of the last document that was sent in the last batch.
    * Last batch acknowledgement time - the last time a worker responded that it has received a batch.
    * Last client connection time - the last time a worker communicated